-Deleting a file in Unix/Linux is as simple as issuing the “rm” command (with file name as an argument).
-But here, we present some methods that will empty your file rather than deleting it.
+Deleting a file in Unix/Linux is as simple as issuing the rm command.
+But here, we present some methods that will clear/empty a file in Linux rather than deleting it.
 It means that the contents of the file will be removed and not the file itself.